b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

-So I guess the [aforementioned Wikipedia's article](https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem) is right, it takes more grain than a country (or the world) could produce in a year.
+So I guess the [aforementioned Wikipedia's article](https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem) is right, it takes much more grain than a country (or the world) could produce in a year.

 ### Solution to Exercise 6 {#sec:julia_language_exercise6_solution}